 Lavender Graduation: The Lavender Graduation ceremony is to honor graduating undergraduate and graduate students who identify as Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, and Ally in the university community.
 This annual event is a celebration that recognizes LGBTQ students of all races, ethnicities, classes, abilities, and religions to acknowledge their achievements and contributions to the University community.
 Lavender Graduation is typically held the Friday of Commencement weekend each Spring.
 To participate, please contact Scott Rheinheimer.

-Pride Week: Held in both the Fall and Spring, this week is a celebration of the UVA LGBTQ community.
+Pride Week: Held in the Spring, this week is a celebration of the UVA LGBTQ community.
 It features speakers, performers, social events, films, discussions, and is started off with the Queer Student Union’s Drag Bingo.
 Sponsored by the LGBTQ Center, Queer Student Union, Queer and Allied Activism, Sigma Omicron Rho, Open Athletes, and Greek Allies.

 LGBTQ & Allies Reception: Held each Fall, this annual reception seeks to honor allies in the UVA community for their support, dedication, and commitment to furthering the rights of LGBTQ individuals as a part of Pride Week.